Can Stress Delay Your Period?

 - Chronic conditions (celiac, or diabetes)

-Take a closer look at any recent lifestyle changes or factors that may be increasing your stress.
-Changes to your weight, stress levels, or exercise levels can often lead to period irregularity.
 If, however, your missed periods are paired with other symptoms like fatigue or pain, you may want to talk to your doctor to further investigate whether your skipped periods are a sign of something deeper.

 How much delay is normal with your periods?

 It’s important to understand what is categorized as a late period.
 Usually your cycle should start within 24-38 days of your previous period.
 If you are 7 days past your expected date, that is usually considered late.
-While you may have been taught in health class that a “normal” cycle is 28 days, it’s actually pretty typical for your period to not fall on the exact same day each month and to have more of a window where your period may occur.
+While you may have been taught in health class that a “normal” cycle is 28 days, it’s actually pretty typical for your period not to fall on the exact same day each month and to have more of a window where your period may occur.

 When you are on the birth control pill, for example, your period frequency can vary.
 Many women find they stop having a period altogether, or their period lightens significantly.
 You can also choose to intentionally skip your period while using the pill to avoid painful symptoms, PMS, or a very heavy flow.

-If you’ve just started birth control, your body may take time to adjust and you may experience a few missed periods before returning to baseline.
+If you’ve just started birth control, your body may take time to adjust, and you may experience a few missed periods before returning to baseline.

 How can stress delay your period?